ahadrauf/learning-machines/README.md

 [Google's PyTesser code archive](https://code.google.com/archive/p/pytesser/wikis/README.wiki).
 Note that you'll also need to install
 Pillow in order to process images using PyTesser (you can install Pillow by following their [installation documentation](http://pillow.readthedocs.io/en/3.1.x/installation.html))
+* I also use imutils for miscellaneous resizing and processing tools. imutils is written by PyImageSearch, and you can find the documentation and installation steps for it [here](https://github.com/jrosebr1/imutils)

 The code runs through the following steps:
 1. Filter the image so it's more readable and at a standardized size